 CYP1A1: Detoxifying Cigarette Smoke and Estrogen

-The CYP1A1 enzyme handles some of the body’s most consequential detox tasks — breaking down polycyclic aromatic hydrocarbons (PAHs from smoke and vehicle exhaust), metabolizing estrogen, and even playing a role in gut immune function.
-Variants in CYP1A1 are linked to cancer risk in smokers and to differences in estrogen clearance.
+The CYP1A1 enzyme handles some of the body’s most consequential detoxification processes, including breaking down polycyclic aromatic hydrocarbons (PAHs from smoke and vehicle exhaust), metabolizing estrogen, and even playing a role in gut immune function.

 CYP1A2 Gene: Fast or Slow Caffeine Metabolizer and More

-CYP1A2 is best known for controlling caffeine metabolism — fast metabolizers clear it quickly, while slow metabolizers are more sensitive to its stimulating and cardiovascular effects.
-But caffeine is only part of the picture — this enzyme also processes melatonin, several antidepressants and antipsychotics, and is significantly induced by smoking.
+CYP1A2 is best known for caffeine metabolism — fast metabolizers clear it quickly, while slow metabolizers are more sensitive to caffeine’s effects.
+But caffeine is only part of the picture, and this enzyme also processes melatonin, several antidepressants, and is significantly induced by smoking.

 CYP2A6: Breaking down nicotine and other medications

-Nicotine is the main substrate of CYP2A6, and your speed as a metabolizer.
+Nicotine is the main substrate of CYP2A6, and your speed as a metabolizer affects smoking risk.
 Slow metabolizers tend to smoke fewer cigarettes and find it easier to quit.
 Beyond nicotine, CYP2A6 also processes several cancer medications and other compounds.

 CYP2B6: Genetic Variants That Interact with Medications

-CYP2B6 metabolizes a specific but important set of drugs — including the HIV medication efavirenz, the antidepressant bupropion, and methadone.
-Variants in this gene are surprisingly common and can dramatically shift how much of a drug remains active in your body.
+CYP2B6 metabolizes a specific but important set of drugs, including efavirenz (HIV medication), the antidepressant bupropion, and methadone.
+Variants in this gene are somewhat common and can dramatically shift how much of a drug remains active in your body.

 CYP2C8: Prescription Medications and Arachidonic Acid

-CYP2C8 is nonetheless critical for metabolizing paclitaxel and other chemotherapy agents, as well as NSAIDs like ibuprofen.
+CYP2C8 metabolizes paclitaxel and other chemotherapy agents, as well as NSAIDs like ibuprofen.
 It also plays a role in arachidonic acid metabolism, linking it to inflammation.
 Variants here can increase toxicity risk or reduce drug effectiveness.

 CYP2C9: Genetic Variants and Drug Metabolism

-CYP2C9 is one of the most clinically significant CYP genes because its substrates include warfarin (a narrow-margin blood thinner), NSAIDs, and several diabetes and blood pressure medications.
-Poor metabolizers can accumulate dangerously high drug levels, while some variants also affect arachidonic acid signaling.
+CYP2C9 is one of the most clinically significant CYP genes because its substrates include warfarin (blood thinner), NSAIDs, and several diabetes and blood pressure medications.
+Poor metabolizers can accumulate dangerously high drug levels, and variants also affect arachidonic acid signaling.

 CYP2C19 Genetic Variant Impact Medications (SSRIs, Blood Thinners) and Toxins

-CYP2C19 is a well-studied pharmacogenomics gene because it metabolizes clopidogrel (Plavix), several SSRIs, and antacids like omeprazole.
-A non-functional variant – carried by about 2% of the population – means clopidogrel never converts to its active form, making it ineffective as a blood thinner.
+CYP2C19 is a well-studied pharmacogenomics gene that metabolizes clopidogrel (Plavix), several SSRIs, oral progesterone, and antacids like omeprazole.
+A non-functional variant – carried by about 2% of the population – affects medications.

 CYP2D6: Medication Interactions, Natural Inhibitors, and Anxiety Traits

-CYP2D6 has one of the broadest drug-metabolizing profiles in the CYP450 family, responsible for metabolizing about 25% of all commonly prescribed medications – including codeine, tamoxifen, many antidepressants, and beta-blockers.
+CYP2D6 is responsible for metabolizing about 25% of all commonly prescribed medications, including codeine, tamoxifen, many antidepressants, and beta-blockers.
 This article also covers natural inhibitors and an interesting link to anxiety-related traits.

 CYP2E1: Breaking down alcohol and more

 CYP2E1 takes on substrates that are toxic in excess, including alcohol, acetaminophen, and a range of industrial solvents and chemical exposures.
-When this enzyme is highly active, it can actually generate more reactive intermediates, increasing oxidative stress and liver damage risk.
+When this enzyme is highly active, it can actually generate more reactive metabolites, causing increased oxidative stress and liver damage.

 CYP2J2: Arachidonic Acid, Inflammation, and Heart Disease

-Unlike most CYP2 enzymes, CYP2J2 is highly expressed in the heart rather than the liver.
+CYP2J2 is highly expressed in the heart rather than the liver.
 Its main job is converting arachidonic acid into epoxyeicosatrienoic acids (EETs), which are lipid mediators with cardioprotective and anti-inflammatory properties.
-Reduced CYP2J2 activity is linked to higher cardiovascular risk and associations with certain inflammatory conditions.
+Reduced CYP2J2 activity is linked to higher cardiovascular risk and inflammatory conditions.

 CYP3A4 Gene: Impacting Prescription Drugs

-CYP3A4 is the most abundant CYP enzyme in the liver and the most important for drug metabolism overall, handling an estimated 50% of prescription medications.
+CYP3A4 is the most abundant CYP450 enzyme in the liver and the most important for drug metabolism overall, handling ~50% of prescription medications.
 It also plays a role in vitamin D activation and steroid hormone clearance.
 In addition to being affected by genetic variants, grapefruit juice, St. John’s Wort, and other supplements can affect CYP3A4/5 expression.

 Phase II: Conjugation enzyme genes